pyronimous/grblForCyclone/README.md

  GRBL RAMPS 1.4 port
  By ArSi arsi@arsi.sk

- Modified again by Carlosgs to support RAMPS without any modification.
+ Modified again by Carlosgs to support RAMPS without any re-wiring (i.e. if [MarlinForCyclone](https://github.com/carlosgs/MarlinForCyclone) worked straight away, this one will).
  Pre-configured for Cyclone PCB Factory.

  *IMPORTANT NOTE:* When configuring your own parameters, note that GRBL stores every setting into the EEPROM in the first boot and always uses those.
 If you need to change any hard-coded values here, make sure to uncomment the line settings.c:301 so GRBL re-loads the defaults every time.